 Let me tell you a bit about how PCM started to be used in the commercial/business environment.
 Yes, you’ve guessed it!
-It has a lot to do with recruitment.
+It has a lot to do with NASA and with recruitment.

 In 1978 Dr. Terry McGuire, the Lead Psychiatrist for Manned Space Flight at NASA [1959-1996], was interested in assessing the psychological fitness of astronauts in view of future NASA missions.
 Not an easy task in itself, and the pressure of the high costs involved in such mission and the importance of a good team-work and team synergies especially under distress was a daunting responsibility.